google/WebFundamentals/src/content/en/ilt/pwa/lab-offline-quickstart.md

-<strong>Note:</strong> Don't worry if you don't understand all of this code; this lab is meant as an overview.
+Note: Don't worry if you don't understand all of this code; this lab is meant as an overview.
 The <code>event.waitUntil</code> code can be particularly confusing.
 This operation simply tells the browser not to preemptively terminate the service worker before the asynchronous operations inside of it have completed.